demisto/content/Packs/Fortimail/Integrations/Fortimail/README.md

 ### fortimail-content-profile-list

 ***
 List Content profiles.
-Content profile lets to allow match email based upon its subject line, message body, and attachments. if an name is given, the command will return the information about the wanted content profile.
+Content profile lets to allow match email based upon its subject line, message body, and attachments.
+If a name is given, the command will return the information about the specified content profile.
 Mainly used in the configuration of IP policy.

 #### Base Command